LAW 7688 Research Seminar: The Law of Software

 My office hours are whenever I’m free during the workday.
 You can sign up for a slot at https://jtlg.me/meet.
 When I’m on campus, we can meet in person in my huddle; when I’m not, there’s a Zoom link on Canvas.
 If none of the available times work for you, send me an email or DM me on the Cornell Tech Slack.

 It’s also always fine just to swing by to see if I’m free.
 If I have headphones on, just catch my eye.
 If my huddle door is open, come on in.
-If it’s closed, it’s closed for a reason (usually a call or a meeting) – send me an email!
+If it’s closed, it’s closed for a reason (usually a call or a meeting)–send me an email!

 Required and Recommended Materials

-The only required book is a legal citation manual.
+I recommend that you have and consult legal citation manual.
 The nominal standard is The Bluebook, published by a consortium of four law reviews.
 For law students who intend to practice in the United States, the roughly $50 price tag is a reasonable investment.
 But for others, you can get by perfectly well with The Indigo Book, a free online reimplementation of the Bluebook’s rules.
 Introduction to Basic Legal Citation, by Cornell Law’s own beloved former dean Peter Martin, is a highly readable introduction to legal citation that is linked point-by-point to the Indigo Book’s rules.

-Although it is not required, due primarily to the unreasonably high price, I recommend Eugene Volokh, Academic Legal Writing, a writing manual specifically targeted at law-review substance and style.
+Although it is not required, due primarily to the unreasonably high price, I also recommend Eugene Volokh, Academic Legal Writing, a writing manual specifically targeted at law-review substance and style.

 Class